 Upwards pressure on FNB Namibia's ratings is limited given the negative outlook.
-Nonetheless, a higher sovereign rating could lead to upwards pressure on the banks' ratings.
+A stabilisation in the sovereign outlook could lead to a stabilisation in the bank's rating.

 Factors that could lead to a downgrade

 Downward pressure on FNB Namibia's ratings could develop through a deterioration in the Namibian sovereign's credit profile, or a material deterioration in the bank's solvency and liquidity.